MaazAmjad/urdu-word-vectors/README.md

 ### Web News Dataset (linguistic variation 1)
 ----------------------------------------------------
 We trained this on huge News dataset.
-The model knows 64653 different Urdu words.

 **Linguistic Preprocessing:** Split into sentences, Word tokenization